“He can belt out a soul-felt growl as effectively as a heart-touching melody. The guitar playing is clean and refined.”

 - Fernando Ramos of The Daily Aztec

-Whether solo or with his 4-piece band, Terry Matsuoka's live show is an entirely unique experience in itself.
-In addition to performing his songs with enthusiasm and passion, his shows can sometimes enter the realm of a variety show.
-Musically he will improvise, loop musical phrases and play percussion on his guitar.
+Whether solo or with his 3-piece band- The Ingredients, Terry Matsuoka's live show is an entirely unique experience in itself.
+While deeply engrossed in song, his shows can sometimes enter the realm of a variety show.
+Musically he will improvise, human beatbox, loop musical phrases and play percussion on his guitar.
 In past performances, Matsuoka has also performed stunts like drinking poison, getting possessed by Elvis' ghost and doing dances choreographed by audience members.
-He delivers hip hop spoken word and human beatboxes with remarkable ability.
-He has shared billing with artists as diverse as Steve Poltz, Patricia Barber, Gregory Page, Tim Flannery, Far East Movement, Vienna Teng and Jewel at storied venues like LeStat's, the Viper Room, Java Joe's, Twiggs and the Casbah and events like the San Diego Music Awards Acoustic Festival, Kollaboration, Street Scene and the San Diego Asian Film Festival Gala.
+He has shared billing with artists as diverse as Steve Poltz, Patricia Barber, Gregory Page, Tim Flannery, Far East Movement, Vienna Teng and Jewel at storied venues like LeStat's, the Viper Room, Java Joe's, Hotel Utah and the Casbah and events like the San Diego Music Awards Acoustic Festival, Kollaboration, Street Scene and the San Diego Asian Film Festival Gala.

 Terry began his solo music career while fronting his band- The Urchin.
 Playing solo/ acoustic allowed Matsuoka to concentrate on his songwriting and play songs that were a little more laid back than the ones he was playing with his alternative rock band.
 He began by playing consistently at the Innerchange Coffeehouse in San Diego as his primary venue (at the same time as singer-songwriter Jewel- who eventually recorded her first album there live).